jacklule/DataViz-Syllabus/Course Outline.md

 ####Telling Stories with Timelines
 - James Carey on Time in journalism
 - TimelineJS
-- (goes to 02-02 with Timelines on top and Chart 2 on bottom)

 ### [Week 3.1 -- Mon., Sept.
 12](WeeklySchedule/week03-01.md)